 You start searching for travel blog name generators, hoping some computer program will just magically generate a name for you… but, still, no luck…

-Well, don’t worry: I’m here to help you pick the coolest, best, and absolutely most catchy name for your travel blog out there.
+Well, don’t worry: I’m an actual travel blogger here to help you pick the coolest, most unique, and absolutely best travel blog names out there.

-Just follow these 10 steps and I promise you’ll find that perfect travel blog name:
+Just follow these 10 steps and I promise you’ll find the perfect travel blog name for you!

 Before you can pick a name for your blog, you first have to sort out what your blog is about.
 Now I know what you’re probably thinking: